doersino/markdeep-slides/README.md

     diagramZoom: 1.0,         // markdeep diagram scaling factor
     totalSlideNumber: false,  // show total number of slides next to slide number?
     progressBar: true         // show a presentation progress bar on each slide?
+    breakOnHeadings: false    // start a new slide not only on encountering "---", but also level 1 and 2 headings?
 };
 </script>
 ```